ruby-analysis/sexp_analysis/README.md

 This just provides a visualization of terms used and how dispersed they are
 * Green tick - full path matches the term
-* Red cross  - no match
+* Red cross  - no match of path but term in file
+* White Dot  - a file with no match

 ```
 ./tree "../app/**/*" search